 In early 2021, President Joe Biden signed the American Rescue Plan Act into law.
 This law created a Homeowner Assistance Fund, a federal program, to give $10 billion to the states to help households that are behind on their mortgages and other housing-related expenses due to COVID-19.

-Eligible homeowners in Tennessee who've experienced a financial hardship because of the pandemic can get a piece of the $168 million allocated to the state—up to $40,000 per household—from the Tennessee Homeowner Assistance Fund (TNHAF) program.
+Eligible homeowners in Tennessee who've experienced a financial hardship because of COVID-19 can get some of the $168 million allocated to the state—up to $40,000 per household—from the Tennessee Homeowner Assistance Fund (TNHAF) program.
 This program uses federal money to help homeowners in Tennessee make mortgage payments so they can avoid foreclosure, as well as pay other housing-related expenses like delinquent property taxes, homeowners' association fees, and insurance.

 The TNHAF program offers three kinds of assistance to eligible homeowners: